johnsolojoseph/social-map/README.md

 <br />

 ## How to Use
-  1. Clone repo with `git clone https://github.com/johnsolojoseph/social-map.git` on the command terminal
+  1. Clone repo with `git clone https://github.com/johnsolojoseph/social-map.git`
   2. Enter `npm install` in the cloned repo directory
   3. Run `npm start`
   4. Navigate to `localhost:8000` in the browser